copperdogma/esp32-matter-guide/SETUP-GUIDE.md

   2. Erase chip completely and reflash
   3. Verify GPIO pin configurations match your hardware

+**"CONFLICT! driver_ng is not allowed to be used with this old driver" I2C Error**
+- Cause: Mixing old I2C driver API with new driver API (common with SHTC3 sensor)
+- Symptom: Device boots then immediately crashes in abort() loop
+- Solution:
+  1. Remove conflicting I2C-based endpoints from `app_main.cpp`
+  2. The provided template already has SHTC3 removed for this reason
+  3. If adding new I2C sensors, ensure all drivers use the same I2C API version

 ### Commissioning Issues

 **"Fabric already commissioned.
 Disabling BLE advertisement"**